sematext/sematext-api-client-java/README.md

 This client code requires a Sematext API Access token to function.
 You can find this by logging into your [Sematext Cloud Account](https://apps.sematext.com/ui/account/api)

-### Coding style tests

-The code in this repo uses TODO linting.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License